BibliothecaDAO/master-scroll/docs/game/overview.md

 #### Realms are the beginning

-The game we describe in this section is the base layer for an ever evolving onchain world.
+The game we describe in this section is the base layer for an ever evolving on-chain world.
 It will form the macroeconomic and social layer necessary in order to terraform a world and culture to support 1m+ players.

 ---
 ![alt](/img/game/military-path.png)